ltworf/relational/windows/README.txt

 - Execute "python input.py py2exe"

-At the end, there should be a directory named "dist" containing the exe file and the needed libs (excluding for the c++ one)
+At the end, there should be a directory named "dist" containing the exe file and the needed libs (excluding for the c++ one) within the dist directory there should be a "platforms" directory with a dll the PyQt5 directory.

-- manually copy the platforms subdirectory of plugins from the PyQt5 folder into dist

 	Create the setup with Inno Setup
 - Move windows/ss.iss to ../